cludwell/spokeswheel/DEVLOG.md

 ✅ Registration Form (Form only, not connected to state or db) ✅ Login Form
-✅ Signup Form
+✅ Signup Form TESTED AND WORKING

-🔲 Create context to hold relevant data, user and user's bookings
+✅ Create context to hold relevant data, user and user's bookings

 ✅ Deploy Zustand and have it accessible in context

-🔲 On successful login, have dispatch sent to store user and booking in store
+✅ On successful login, have dispatch sent to store user and booking in store

+🔲Drop down menu
+🔲-update user info
+🔲-update booking
+🔲-delete booking
+🔲-create booking

+secret page for admin to see all bookings